joaocasr/quizJP/README.md

 # QUIZJP

 This software allows you to practice Japanese hiragana and katakana.
-This program is written in C language and deals with file handling.
+This program is written in C language and deals with file manipulation.

 ## About